BenMakesEverything/Mu_Cyberdeck/README.md

 Mu_Cyberdeck_keyboard_production.zip - Just the PCB production files for the keyboard.

+## Keyboard QMK config files:

+These are in a .zip file in the QMK folder.

 ## Hardware (Screws/Bolts, etc):

 4x M4 Threaded heat-set brass inserts